Providing a safer option for people who cycle along Totara Street so they can choose to ride off the road, away from heavy vehicles.

 We are working closely with the individual businesses between Hewletts Road and Kawaka Street where large trucks regularly turn in and out of entranceways.

-We will be putting in additional measures to ensure that everyone riding, walking and driving are aware of each other at entranceways.
-This includes creating a low speed environment with judder bars at the entranceways and setting the crossing of the driveway as far back as possible (3-4m) to enable trucks to see people approaching.
+We will be putting in additional measures to ensure that everyone riding, walking and driving are aware of each other at entranceways and setting the crossing of the driveway as far back as possible (3 to 4m) to enable trucks to see people approaching.
 This is particularly important given the blind zone of large trucks.

-We're also working on a trial of some warning lights that would alert truck drivers whenever people approach one of the entrances that is most frequently used by heavy vehicles.
+We're also working on a trial of warning lights at Dominion Salt that would alert truck drivers whenever people approach one of the entrances that is most frequently used by heavy vehicles.
+These may be extended to other high incident locations, depending of the results of the trial.

 People on the shared path will have right-of-way but everyone should look out for each other at entranceways whether driving, biking or walking.